 Current Status: Step 3 of the Province's Roadmap to Reopen as of July 16

-The province will remain in Step Three of the Roadmap for at least 21 days and until 80 per cent of the eligible population aged 12 and over has received one dose of a COVID-19 vaccine and 75 per cent have received their second, with no public health unit having less than 70 per cent of their population fully vaccinated.
+The province remains in Step Three of the Roadmap for at least 21 days and until 80 per cent of the eligible population aged 12 and over has received one dose of a COVID-19 vaccine and 75 per cent have received their second, with no public health unit having less than 70 per cent of their population fully vaccinated.
 Other key public health and health care indicators must also continue to remain stable.

 - Learn about the current impacts on Town of Lincoln service delivery and facility closures.